TokenBrice/l2s-handbook/content/docs/ps-edge.md

 {{< column >}}
 #### MultiPath (2/2) - Interactions Aggregation
 MultiPath will also help you **interacting with several services with one gas-efficient transaction**.
-For instance, if you'd like to swap ETH to SNX and then deposit the SNX into Aave for aSNX, ParaSwap can do this for you in one step:
+For instance, if you'd like to swap ETH to SNX and then deposit the SNX into Aave for aSNX, ParaSwap can do this for you in one step.

-Thanks to MultiPath - ParaSwap will interact with each contract to reduce your effective slippage - so in this case your ETH are swapped to SNX and then deposited into Aave.
+ParaSwap will interact with each contract - so in this case your ETH are swapped to SNX and then deposited into Aave (aSNX) in one transaction for a better gas efficiency.

 {{< /column >}}
 {{< /block >}}